akhalifaa/EcommerceChatBot/README.md

 ## Project Overivew:
 * Created an Ecommerce style Chatbot that interacts with customers inquiring about things like **products, delivery times, and payment methods**
 * Built a Json intents file containing various **tags, patterns and responses strings** that I tailored to an Ecommerce environment and used to train and test my model.
+* Utilized the NLTK toolkit to pre-process strings from the JSON file.
 * Trained my Chatbot model with a feed forward neural network containing linear input, hidden and output layer with ReLU activation in between layers and a softmax activation for classification.
 * Observed metrics such as training loss, accuracy score and f1 score of the model after training.